colgnaoh/SWP391_BE_API/README.md

 JWT Authentication

-Deployed on Render
+Deployed on VPS (Vietnix)

 ☁️ Database Information

-SQL Server database is hosted on AWS RDS
+SQL Server database is hosted directly on the VPS

 📦 Features